-This inaugural one-day event is scheduled for September 27th from 1-6 pm ET and is open to all states, regardless of ECEP member status.
+This inaugural one-day event happened on September 27th from 1-6 pm ET and was open to all states, regardless of ECEP member status.
 To ensure interactive sessions, registration is required and limited to a select number of participants.

 What You'll Get